jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/addtobalanceof.md

   @param _projectId The ID of the project to which the funds received belong.
   @param _amount The amount of tokens to add, as a fixed point number with the same number of decimals as this terminal.
 If this is an ETH terminal, this is ignored and msg.value is used instead.
-  ignored: _token The token being paid.
+  @param _token The token being paid.
 This terminal ignores this property since it only manages one token.
   @param _memo A memo to pass along to the emitted event.
   @param _metadata Metadata to pass along to the emitted event.
 */
 function addToBalanceOf(
   uint256 _projectId,
   uint256 _amount,
-  address,
+  address _token,
   string calldata _memo,
   bytes calldata _metadata
 ) external payable virtual override isTerminalOf(_projectId) {
+  _token; // Prevents unused var compiler and natspec complaints.

   // If this terminal's token isn't ETH, make sure no msg.value was sent, then transfer the tokens in from msg.sender. if (token != JBTokens.ETH) {
     // Amount must be greater than 0.